 The Transfer Agent for the Common Stock of the Company is Continental Stock Transfer and Trust Company, 17 Battery Place, New York, NY 10004.

 Recent Sales of Unregistered Securities

-The following table provides information on repurchases by the Company of its securities during the fourth quarter of fiscal 2017.
+There were no repurchases by the Company of its securities during the fourth quarter of fiscal 2018.